Gabriel Moura: Dinamo București

 Following major financial problems at Gaz Metan Mediaș, he returned to Dinamo București on 14 February 2022.
 He played regularly as a right back in an underachieving Dinamo București team, under both Flavius Stoican and Dušan Uhrin Jr. Playing as a left back, on 1 April 2022, Moura produced an assist for Vlad Morar in a 2–0 win against Chindia Târgoviște.
 He made 10 appearances for Dinamo București in Liga I in the 2021–2022 season.
 He also played for 90 minutes in the first leg of the play-out game against Universitatea Cluj, which Dinamo București lost and relegated for the first time in history.

 For the 2022–2023, Moura was one of the few experienced players who stayed at the club to play in the Liga II, playing regularly under manager Ovidiu Burcă.
 On 16 August 2022, he assisted Vasile Buhăescu in a 3–1 loss against Oțelul Galați.
-He was an integral part of the team who reached the play-offs and won promotion back to Liga I. He played in every game of the season, including the two play-off promotion games against FC Arges Piteşti.
+He was an integral part of the team who reached the play-offs and won promotion back to Liga I. He played in every game of the season, including the two play-off promotion games against Argeş Piteşti.
 He played a total of 2738 minutes from the 2790 minutes of the season.

 In the 2023–2024, Gabriel remained at the club in Liga I. He continued playing regularly, alternating between the positions of right back and left back in a system with four defenders.